richardtguy/ibeacon/README.md

 ####hue.DaylightSensor.query(*time*)
 The argument `time` should be supplied as a `datetime` object in UTC.
 If it has been more than `DAYLIGHT_UPDATE_FREQUENCY` hours since daylight times were last refreshed from [sunrise-sunset.org](http://www.sunrise-sunset.org), these are refreshed.
 Then returns `True` if the date supplied as an argument is during daylight hours, `False` otherwise.

+###class hue.HueLight(*name, ID*)
+The HueLight class represents a single lamp connected to the bridge.
+Instances of the HueLight class may be created and used seperately or (more conveniently) created for each light stored in the bridge by the constructor of a HueBridge object.
+Various methods are implemented in order to control the lamp.

+####hue.HueLight.on()
+	Switches the lamp on.
+(Colour, brightness and other settings are unaffected.)

+####hue.HueLight.off()
+	Switches the lamp off.
+(Colour, brightness and other settings are unaffected.)

+####hue.HueLight.dim()
+	Switches the lamp on and adjusts the brightness to a minimum setting.

+####hue.HueLight.save_state()
+Saves the current status of the lamp returned from the bridge into `self.state`.
+May be used to e.g. reset lamp back to its previous on/off state after recalling a scene.
+After calling this method `self.state[’on’]` is `True` if lamp was on, `False` if lamp was off when the method was called.

 ##Issues
 - Verify registered beacons using UUID, Major & Minor ID
 - Monitor battery level of ibeacon (if available) and warn if low